-Dead rabbits must be removed from the cage/pen and separated from production areas at least daily.
+Dead rabbits must be removed from the cage/pen and separated from production areas daily.

-- a. increase the frequency of monitoring for animals identified with an injury or possible health issue - b. increase the frequency of monitoring during high risk conditions (e.g. poor ventilation, high ambient temperature, high relative humidity, recent transport or relocation) - c. keep accurate and detailed records of mortality (i.e. rabbits found dead) and culling, including age and cause of death (if known) and reason for culling - d. consult a veterinarian if unexplained mortality significantly increases in a 24-hour period and if mortalities exceed the following thresholds (based on data in reference 6): - average pre-weaning kit mortality exceeds 25% - average annual mortality exceeds 15% in growing rabbits - monthly mortality in breeding does and bucks due to adverse health issues and injury exceeds 5%.
+- a. increase the frequency of monitoring for animals identified with an injury or possible health issue - b. increase the frequency of monitoring during high risk conditions (e.g. poor ventilation, high ambient temperature, high relative humidity, recent transport or relocation) - c. keep accurate and detailed records of mortality (i.e. found dead) and culling, including age and cause of death (if known) and reason for culling - d. strive to continuously reduce mortality - e. consult a veterinarian if unexplained mortality significantly increases in a 24-hour period and if mortalities exceed the following thresholds (based on data in 4): - average pre-weaning kit mortality exceeds 25% - mortality exceeds 15% in fryers - monthly mortality in breeding does and bucks due to adverse health issues and injury exceeds 5%.